Verge Logo

 • Avoid a single point of navigation failure.

-• Multiple estimators (EKF) and sensors protects against sensor failures and positional inaccuracies.
+• Multiple estimators (EKF) and sensors protect against sensor failures and positional inaccuracies.

 Appropriate Software